 This course prepares students to be career and college ready.
 Students will be exposed to a broad range of career opportunities, as well as college choices.
+This course is only available to 12th grade students.

 IBC Requirement: Students are required to take the Automotive Safety and Pollution certification exam (SP2), which will serve as the final exam for the course and will count for 10% of the semester course grade.